The communication with the AFE is made via a daisy-chain, which means that all

 Read byte from daisy-chain, from which data field is to be extracted.

-Pointer to memory location (1 byte) where extracted data field will be written.
+Pointer to memory location (1 byte) where extracted data field will be

 Position of bit field to extract.